 Instructions

-- Preheat the oven to 338 degrees F/170 degrees C.
+- Preheat the oven to 338°F (170°C).

 - Butter and flour a 9-inch/23 cm pie pan.
-Pour three fourth of the preparation into the mold and arrange banana slices on top.
+Pour three-fourths of the preparation into the mold and arrange banana slices on top.
 Pour the rest of the batter on top of the bananas.
 Sprinkle with the rest of the shredded coconut and bake for 20 to 25 minutes.
 Remove the cake from the oven and serve immediately.

 Notes